Applications

 Screenshot showing the action described in the previous step.

-5. (Optional) If you want to specify that the application version subscribes to an event version that shows in the graph, hover over the event and drag the arrow that appears to an application version of the same type (Solace or Kafka).
+7. (Optional) If you want to specify that the application version intends to subscribe to an event version that shows in the graph, hover over the event and drag the arrow that appears to an application version of the same type (Solace or Kafka).

 Screenshot showing the action described in the previous step.

-6. Click the application to open the details panel.
+8. Click the application to display its information in the Details panel.

 1. In the Details panel click